CitrusCurse/HSR-Warp-History-Parsing/README.md

 # HSR-Warp-History-Parsing
 Using Fluent-Bit (specifically LUA scripts) you can parse Honkai Star Rail Warp History data to individual events.
+Although I also threw in a Splunk TA too since I made it before I knew what Fluent-Bit was.

 To see any of these lua scripts in action, check out the Calyptia Sandbox.